learn-co-students/module-one-final-project-guidelines-web-103017/README.md

       - use Rake -T to view options
       - run these rake tasks in the following order:
       - rake populate:breweries
-          -(note: this will populate your database with the full volume of 9500+ breweries from the API, which means that the corresponding counts of beers and beer ingredients will be quite significant and may take some time.)
+          (note: this will populate your database with the full volume of 9500+ breweries from the API, which means that the corresponding counts of beers and beer ingredients will be quite significant and may take some time.)
       - rake populate:beers
       - rake populate:ingredients
       - rake populate user_beers
-          -user_beers does take an optional argument if you would like to specify the number of randomly populated user_beer instances (the default value is 100)
+          (user_beers does take an optional argument if you would like to specify the number of randomly populated user_beer instances (the default value is 100))
       - rake populate beer_ingredients
 5. The run file is in bin/run.rb - type `ruby bin/run.rb` from the top level directory of the project to run Beer Bud!